 PENTA CEO gives college students a reality check

-WORCESTER _ For a little over a year, PENTA Communications, Inc. CEO Deborah Penta has been an Entrepreneur in Residence and part of the Adjunct Faculty at Clark University in Worcester, Massachusetts.
+For Immediate Release (September 9, 2011) WORCESTER _ For a little over a year, PENTA Communications, Inc. CEO Deborah Penta has been an Entrepreneur in Residence and part of the Adjunct Faculty at Clark University in Worcester, Massachusetts.
 Penta teaches Clark students essential communications modules to further enhance their understanding and execution of communications, persuasion, negotiation and marketing as it relates to entrepreneurship.
 Through weekly lectures, Harvard Business School case studies, interactive workshops, hands-on projects and assignments, students gain knowledge and a grasp on entrepreneurship – and most importantly how to communicate with confidence as an entrepreneur in today’s competitive global business landscape.
-At college students get their first taste of working.
-As you will know many students struggle financially while studying.
-As a result, they are turning to some of the best survey sites as a way to make money online.
-It’s important that students have ways to make money to boost their confidence and enjoy a prosperous future.

 On occasion, students in Penta’s class meet nationally renowned authors and experts who make guest appearances, and are also given the opportunity to participate in projects that blend their learning with practice.
 Penta refers to these opportunities as moments that “connect the dots” in learning, something she believes is essential in understanding entrepreneurship.

 One such project that resonated with her culturally diverse class last semester was entitled, “The Massport Challenge for Worcester Airport.”
 Students who participated in this project were from all parts of the United States, Switzerland, China and France.
 And, with all of them having a familiarity with air travel, this project provided a deeper understanding of what it takes to run an organization at the level of Massport – and to embrace the challenges of an acquisition from a marketing, branding and public relations standpoint.